top of page

 3:40

-Keynote: A Digital Transformation Business Case Study
+A Digital Transformation Business Case Study

 A visionary outlook on how the next wave of integrated technologies will create a more predictive, responsive, and efficient aged care ecosystem.